apeltzer/eager2-paper/content/80-acknowledgements.md

 We also want to thank Alexander Herbig and Wolfgang Haak for kindly providing comments on this manuscript.

-We also acknowledge Christina Warinner, Stephan Schiffels and the Max Planck Society who provided funds for travel to nf-core events.
+We also want to acknowledge Christina Warinner, Stephan Schiffels and the Max Planck Society who provided funds for travel to nf-core events.